Alexei Navalny says he has 'no regrets' 1 year since arrest | DW | 17.01.2022

 "I don't regret it for a second," Navalny said of his decision to return to Russia, only to be arrested.

-Taking stock after a year behind bars, with the possibility of more being added due to ongoing cases against him, Navalny said people should not let fear govern them.
+Taking stock after a year behind bars, with the possibility of more being added with ongoing cases against him, Navalny said people should not let fear govern them.

 "This is our country and we have no other," he wrote.

-The Kremlin critic also said that he had read about employees of the Ministry of Internal Affairs being "kicked out of office for liking my posts."
+The Kremlin critic also said that he had read about employees of the Internal Affairs Ministry being "kicked out of office for liking my posts."

 "Why live your whole life in fear, and even to be robbed, if you can arrange everything differently — more fairly," Navalny said.

-His spokeswoman, Kira Yarmysh, said that she regarded January 17 as a "triumphant" moment.
+His spokeswoman, Kira Yarmysh, said she regarded January 17 as a "triumphant" moment.

-Russia has been criticized and condemned by global rights groups not only for Navalny's arrest, but for the ensuing crackdown on political opponents.
+Russia has been criticized and condemned by global rights groups not only for Navalny's arrest, but for the ensuing clampdown on political opponents.

 Moscow has also been accused being behind the poisoning of Navalny, something the Kremlin denies.